jimmybentley/Large-Scale-Amazon-Analysis/README.md

 #### Task 1

-- **Description**: Compute statistics on product ratings and counts.
+- Compute statistics on product ratings and counts.

 #### Task 2

-- **Description**: Analyze sales rank and product categories.
+- Analyze sales rank and product categories.

 #### Task 3

-- **Description**: Compute statistics on related products' prices and counts.
+- Compute statistics on related products' prices and counts.

 #### Task 4

-- **Description**: Impute missing values in the 'price' column and handle unknown titles.
+- Impute missing values in the 'price' column and handle unknown titles.

 #### Task 5

-- **Description**: Create word embeddings for product titles.
+- Create word embeddings for product titles.

 #### Task 6

-- **Description**: Encode and reduce dimensionality of product categories.
+- Encode and reduce dimensionality of product categories.

 ### Results